WBYYYYY/DCNN_DAE_finetune/README.md

 5. Validation folder

 This folder contains 12 images of the validation results including the corresponding NFIR inputs, deformation labels (the ground truth), the DANetV1 predicting results and the DANetV2 predicting results.

+The data sets used to train or fine tune the networks are too large to upload.
+Please contact me to send by other means if necessary.